Using the Sample Database As a Tutorial

 If you want to use level-based users, there are two ways to generate a system catalog: from DBA and from the command line.
 You used the first method above.
 In this section, you’ll use the second method; you’ll use the dbcreate utility to generate a system catalog from the command line.

 If you completed the previous section (Generate the system catalog from DBA), you can skip this step.
-But if you want to try generating the system catalog from the command line, follow the procedure in this section.
+But if you want to try generating the system catalog from the command line, complete this step.

 To generate the system catalog from the command line, enter the following command: